Rupeshsoft/StreamAPI/README.md

 like
 **orElse()**
-Using orElse evaluate fallback value opt.orElse(printDefault());
+Using orElse evaluate fallback value with opt.orElse(printDefault());

 **orElseGet()** : avoid unnecessory computations and evaluate when value is missing in opt variable.